toknapp/arweave4s/CONTRIBUTING.md

         $ git push origin feature-x

 6. Open a pull request.
+Pull requests should be small enough to review in one day.